-Beginning to feel a touch of annoyance, she sighed, and watched his hair be blown back by gust of wind she had created.
+Beginning to feel a touch of annoyance, she sighed and watched his hair be blown back by a gust of wind she had created.
 “Sweetie, this is the South.
 People don’t do that.
 They expect to be able to drop by casually and be served iced tea and comfort food in an impeccable home.
-They expect impromptu politeness, and hospitality at the drop of a hat.”
+They expect impromptu politeness and hospitality at the drop of a hat.”

 “But you are Hispanic.
 They can’t expect you to behave that way.”
 He realized immediately he had put his little foot in his mouth when her lips tightened, and when he spoke again, his voice was little more than a squeak.